 google-authenticator again to reset the settings.

-Configuring your SSH to use the Google Authenticator module
+Configure SSH to Use the Google Authenticator

 sudo nano /etc/pam.d/sshd

-Add this line to the top of the file:
+- Add this line to the top of the file:

 auth required pam_google_authenticator.so